Curriculum & Instruction, Ed.D.

 *International students may have additional requirements.

-• Submission of official test scores - GRE, MAT or GMAT*
+• Submission of one of the following graduate admission tests: GRE, MAT or GMAT*

 • Overall fit with the program

-• Submission of letter of intent responding to the following questions/prompts:
+• Submission of a letter of intent that includes answers to the following questions:

 a.
 What personal and professional goals do you hope to meet through earning a doctorate, and why do you think the UWF Doctorate in Curriculum and Instruction is a good fit for your goals?

 b.
 What special knowledge, skills, and experiences would you bring to the chosen specialization and how are these aligned with the mission of the doctoral program in Curriculum and Instruction as a whole?
-If you have had experiences that may have affected your academic performance, please provide explanatory context in your letter of intent.
+If you have had experiences that may have affected your academic performance, please provide explanatory context.

 c.
-Clearly articulate how your skill set and experiences align with goals of the selected specialization, and show how these will impact your career trajectory.
+Be careful to clearly articulate how your skill set and experiences align with goals of the selected specialization, and show how these will impact your career trajectory.

-Note: Your responses to the three questions should not be less than six double spaced pages, 12 fonts size Times New Roman.
+Note: Your responses to the three questions should be no less than six double spaced pages, 12 font size in Times New Roman.